The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Methodology

-{\bf To give generality to the analysis and to use a model which is not phenomenological and is driven by the underlying physics of the standard fireball model, we have also fitted the 181 sample with the simple broken power law (BPL):}
+To give generality to the analysis and to use a model which is not phenomenological and is driven by the underlying physics of the standard fireball model, we have also attempted to fit the sample of 179 with the simple and smoothly BPL.
+Specifically, the simple BPL reads as follows:

-{\bf where $T_i$ is the time at the end of the plateau and $\alpha_1$ and $\alpha_2$ are the breaks before and after the plateaus.
-Within this analysis, we consider the cases that have the angle of the plateau $<\ang{41}$ corresponding to $\alpha_1<0.8$.
-From the analysis of the 181 LCs, we obtain 160 cases that fulfill the requirements of the $\chi^2$.
-For clarity, we present the results of the BPL fitting in Table \ref{table:corr_paramsBPL}.
+where $T_i$ is the time at the end of the plateau, and $\alpha_1$ and $\alpha_2$ are the slopes of the LC before and after the time $T_i$.
+Within this analysis, we consider the cases that have the angle of the plateau $<\ang{41}$ corresponding to $\alpha_1<0.8$ and we removed the cases in which $\sigma_{\alpha_2}/\alpha_2<1$ and $\sigma F/F<1$ and $\sigma_T/T$.
+We denote with $\sigma$ the error in 1 $\sigma$.
+It's important to clarify here that we did not adopt the condition that the ratio of $\alpha_1$ error to best-fit value $\sigma_{\alpha_1}/\alpha_1<1$ in approving fits because this would naturally introduce a bias against very flat plateaus.
+Indeed, if a plateau is very close to 0, a small error bar can be larger than 100\%, but the plateau is still flat.
+To guarantee that the error bars still preserve the condition of flatness, we instead use a criterion in which $\sigma_{\alpha_1}<0.8$.
+From the analysis of the 179 LCs, we obtain 99 cases that fulfill these and the $\chi^2$ requirements.